mjpritchard/test-decap-help/content/docs/short-term-project-storage/secondary-copy-using-elastic-tape.md

 It is recommended to try sending **and retrieving** some small data transfers (a few Gb) at first using the documentation below, but the system has been designed to cope with storing entire GWSs.
 You will need ssh login access to `et.jasmin.ac.uk` first.
-This should have been arranged for you by the time you receive this message.
-If not, please contact the CEDA helpdesk.
+This should have been arranged for you as part of the GWS setup process.
+If not, please contact the JASMIN helpdesk.
 Once there, you should be able to see your group workspace and try out the commands on a small set of test data.